aiven/aiven-docs/docs/products/kafka/kafka-mirrormaker/howto/setup-replication-flow.md

 2. In the service **Overview** screen, scroll to the **Service integrations** section and select **Manage integrations**.
-3. If there is no integration for the source/target Apache Kafka cluster, follow these steps to set up the necessary integrations:
+3. If there is no integration for the source/target Apache Kafka cluster, set up the necessary integrations:
     -   On the Integrations screen, choose the desired integration from the list for the source Apache Kafka cluster.
-    -   Select an existing Apache Kafka service you want to use as the source/target for the replication flow.
+    -   Select an existing Apache Kafka service to use as the source/target for the replication flow.
     -   Provide a cluster alias name (for example,, source-Kafka) to the integration of the Apache Kafka cluster.